Language: EN

 Controlling Arduino with Python and the PySerial library

-This simplicity has made Python carve out a niche in the Internet of Things (IoT), where it stands out for its ease of communication with different devices (computers, tablets, smartphones), both by cable, Bluetooth, or the Internet.
+This simplicity has made Python carve out a niche in the Internet of Things (IoT), where it stands out for its ease of communication with different devices (computers, tablets, smartphones), whether by cable, Bluetooth, or the Internet.

 Install Python and PySerial